 HUD-approved loans like Federal Housing Administration (FHA) and Department of Veterans Affairs (VA) loans are available to those who qualify.
 The home must be converted to and taxed as real property, connected to utilities and permanently affixed per local code.

-- Chattel loans: These are secured loans that put up your movable property, or “chattel,” as collateral.
+Chattel loans are secured loans that put up your movable property, or “chattel,” as collateral.
 Loan terms commonly range between 10 – 20 years as opposed to a typical 30-year mortgage.